 Under a different policy, known as the Migrant Protection Protocols (MPP) (or “Remain in Mexico”), others are sent right back to Mexico even after they are able to make their claim to U.S. border officials.
-They must then wait there until their case can be heard by an immigration judge in the U.S. This change makes it much more difficult for those seeking safety to have a fair review of their claims, something they are entitled to under the law.
+They then have to wait there until their case can be heard by an immigration judge in the U.S. This change has made it much more difficult for those seeking safety to have a fair review of their claims, something they are entitled to under the law.
 One study found that only 0.1% of asylum seekers affected by MPP were eventually granted asylum.

 Parents interviewed in shelters at the U.S.-Mexico border reported their children to be at risk of kidnapping, gang recruitment, physical violence, and sexual abuse

-Both policies force families to wait in unsafe conditions.
-To date, around 57,000 individuals have been sent back to wait in Mexico.
+Both policies have forced families to wait in unsafe conditions.
+To date, over 60,000 individuals have been sent back to wait in Mexico.
 An International Rescue Committee assessment found that parents interviewed in shelters at the U.S.-Mexico border reported their children to be at risk of kidnapping, gang recruitment, physical violence, and sexual abuse—in particular when they are in transit or in the border town.
 These dangers have reportedly increased as asylum seekers sent back to Mexico are targeted for kidnapping and assault, including in airports and bus stations as they try to find a safer place to wait or return for their asylum hearings.

 Victims of gang- and gender-based violence left in the cold